mycloudnexus/cc-api-sandbox/CONTRIBUTING.md

 3. Fill out the pull request template according to the steps in it - we're not ultra strict here, but it helps make our review process smoother.

-4. Once you're ready for review, remove the
+4. Once you're ready for review, remove the template instructions and mark your PR as ready for review by removing the draft status if you had it set.

 ### What to expect from our code reviews